RuthAngus/kepler_kinematics/README.md

 **Paper_Plots**: A Companion notebook to the paper, producing plots.

 **Demo_Notebook**: A notebook that demonstrates how to calculate stellar velocities.
+Also saves a figure of a posterior.

 **Examining_the_LAMOST_crossmatch**: Looking in detail at the Gaia-LAMOST crossmatch.